-Searle has subsequently defended himself from Dreyfus's attacks by pointing out, first, that he is not acquainted with the phenomenological tradition, and hence that he sees no point in Dreyfus's insistence that he must be some sort of Husserlian thinker (Searle, 2000).
-Second, he considers that his work has been grossly misinterpreted by Dreyfus, who would simply be arguing against a straw man by not making any decisive points against the actual philosophical arguments to be found in his writings.
-And finally, he deems phenomenology "the first step but only the first step in logical analysis" (2000, 72).
-As the first step, phenomenology is concerned with the way phenomena appear for the first time to human agents but that means that phenomenology is superficial, since logical analysis concerns itself with a far deeper structure which can only be revealed by logical analysis.
-Accordingly, Searle drives a wedge between his approach and that of Dreyfus:
+Searle has subsequently defended himself from Dreyfus's attacks by pointing out, first, that he is not acquainted with the phenomenological tradition and that he sees no point in Dreyfus's insistence that he must be some sort of Husserlian thinker (Searle, 2000).
+Second, he considers that his ideas have been grossly misinterpreted by Dreyfus, who has conveniently found himself a straw man to argue against.
+And finally, not only does he not subscribe to phenomenological doctrines but he deems phenomenology "the first step but only the first step in logical analysis" (2000, 72).
+As the first step, phenomenology is concerned with the way phenomena appear to us for the first time but this initial appearance of the world renders phenomenological description rather superficial, since logical analysis concerns itself with the very structure of intentional phenomena which lies deeper than the mere phenomenal manifestation: